Andrés Rozental , Background

-Andrés Rozental was Mexico's ambassador to the United Kingdom from 1995 to 1997.
-He was a career diplomat for more than 35 years, having served his country as deputy foreign minister (1988– 1994), ambassador to Sweden (1983–1988), permanent representative of Mexico to the United Nations in Geneva (1982–1983), as well as in various responsibilities within the Mexican Foreign Ministry and abroad.
-Since 1994, he holds the lifetime rank of eminent ambassador of Mexico.
+Andrés Rozental was Mexico’s ambassador to the United Kingdom from 1995 to 1997.
+He was a career diplomat for more than 35 years, having served his country as deputy foreign minister (1988–1994), ambassador to Sweden (1983–1988), permanent representative of Mexico to the United Nations in Geneva (1982-1983), and held responsibilities within the Mexican Foreign Ministry and abroad.
+Since 1994, he has held the lifetime rank of eminent ambassador of Mexico.

-Currently, Ambassador Rozental holds non-executive board positions in several important multinational corporations in Brazil, the United States, France, the United Kingdom and Mexico.
-He chairs the board of ArcelorMittal Mexico and is an independent board member of ArcelorMittal Brazil, Ocean Wilson Holdings and Wilson Sons Brazil.
-He holds advisory board positions with EADS Mexico, Toyota and Kansas City Southern de México.
-He is president of his own consulting firm, Rozental & Asociados, which specializes in advising multinational companies on their corporate strategies in Latin America.
-He is also active in a number of non-governmental organizations and projects relating to global governance, migration policy, climate change, Latin American politics and democracy promotion.
-He is currently a senior nonresident fellow at The Brookings Institution, a senior adviser to Chatham House in London, a board member of the Woodrow Wilson Center's Mexico Institute and a trustee of the Migration Policy Institute in Washington, D.C.
-He has served as a governor of Canada's International Research Development Centre (IDRC) since 2008 and has been a member of CIGI's board since 2002.
-He is the founding president of the Mexican Council on Foreign Relations, established in 2001.
+Currently, Andrés holds non-executive board positions in several important multinational institutions in Brazil and Mexico.
+He chairs the board of steelmaker ArcelorMittal Mexico and is an independent board member of Ocean Wilson Holdings and Wilson Sons in Brazil.
+He is a non-executive member of the board of HSBC Mexico and holds advisory positions with Airbus, Toyota and AT&T. He is president of his own consulting firm, Rozental & Asociados, which specializes in advising multinational companies on their corporate strategies in Latin America.
+He is also active in a number of non-governmental organizations and projects relating to global governance, migration policy, climate change, Latin American politics and the promotion of democracy.
+He was a Brookings nonresident senior fellow for nine years, is a senior policy adviser to Chatham House in London and is a member of the Trilateral Commission.

-Ambassador Rozental obtained his professional degree in international relations from the Universidad de las Américas in México, and his Master's in international economics from the University of Pennsylvania.
-He is the author of four books on Mexican foreign policy and of numerous articles on international affairs.
-He has been a foreign policy adviser to Presidents Vicente Fox and Felipe Calderón of Mexico.
+Andrés obtained his professional degree in international relations from the Universidad de las Américas in Mexico, and his master’s in international economics from the University of Pennsylvania.
+He is the author of four books on Mexican foreign policy, numerous chapters in edited volumes on international affairs and many articles on a variety of topics.
+He is a frequent contributor to both Mexican and foreign media.

 In the News